 We present at academic and industrial conference to share our knowledge with participants.
 Collaborative communication enhances understanding and can inspire new thinking and innovation, ultimately benefiting the whole industry.
 An essential outcome of our activity is to share knowledge we create through engagement with existing and potential future partners and clients.

 MSU is ranked No. 1 in Supply Chain Management.
-Being part of the world-renown Department of Supply Chain Management at Michigan State University uniquely positions us to concentrate on the railway from a business and management perspective.
+We work closely with the world-renown Department of Supply Chain Management at Michigan State University uniquely positions us to concentrate on the railway from a business and management perspective.
 This expertise enables freight railways to become fully integrated contributors to the supply chain success of their shippers and customers.
 It enables passenger railways to efficiently operate to support the economy and social balance of their communities.

 We take a holistic view of the railway as a transportation system with focus on breath and complexity of the various sub-systems to meet the essential transportation function for shippers and passengers.
 The key aspects that make us different are: